Evan-Callaghan/Evan-Callaghan/README.md

 - 👋 Hi, I’m @Evan-Callaghan
-- I'm a masters student at Queen's University
+- I'm a master's student at Queen's University in Kingston, Ontario
-- I'm currently learning about time series, neural networks and data imputation techniques.
+- I'm currently learning about time series, neural networks and data imputation techniques